miinhho/Asyncrush/README.md

 <br>

 ## Strengths
-- **Flexibility in Async Processing**: Built for asynchronous event handling, EmitStream excels in real-world scenarios like WebSocket streams or user interactions, offering built-in retry and buffering out of the box—features that often require additional setup in libraries like RxJS.
+- **Flexibility in Async Processing**: Built for asynchronous event handling, Asyncrush excels in real-world scenarios like WebSocket streams or user interactions, offering built-in retry and buffering out of the box—features that often require additional setup in libraries like RxJS.

 - **Type Versatility**: Supports dynamic type transformations within a single stream, making it easy to adapt data from one format to another (e.g., numbers to strings) without creating multiple streams.